|Distribution:||Queensland and New South Wales in rainforest and tall open forests. Also occurs in New Guinea.|

 Native frangipani is one of the most popular Australian plants in cultivation as it is a hardy plant, even growing satisfactorily in dry climates if supplementary water is available.
 It grows in most reasonably well drained soils but those with a high organic content are preferred.
 Because of its generally narrow habit of growth, the plant can be recommended for small gardens.
 Plants flower best in an open, sunny position but can be grown successfully in shady areas.
 Established plants will tolerate at least moderate frost.

 Propagation is usually carried out from fresh seed which germinates readily but cuttings are also successful.
+Cultivars would need to be propagated from cuttings as seedlings may not come true to the original form.

 Australian Native Plants Society (Australia), June 1998.